-Network Congestion - An excessive amount of traffic on the network, to the point where messages or other electronic communications are slow or blocked causing network performance to be adversely affected.
+&lt;sup>1Network Congestion - An excessive amount of traffic on the network, to the point where messages or other electronic communications are slow or blocked causing network performance to be adversely affected.

-Hack/Crack - To gain entry to a system to explore, destroy, alter and/or move data or resources in such a way that could cause injury or expense to others, or lead to the gathering of sensitive information.
+&lt;sup>2Hack/Crack - To gain entry to a system to explore, destroy, alter and/or move data or resources in such a way that could cause injury or expense to others, or lead to the gathering of sensitive information.

-Security compromising activity - To freely give to unauthorized personnel one's user ID/passwords, internal IP numbers, and/or computer or server names or install unauthorized software are a few examples.
+&lt;sup>3Security compromising activity - To freely give to unauthorized personnel one's user ID/passwords, internal IP numbers, and/or computer or server names or install unauthorized software are a few examples.